-to build a luxury hotel
+The Drisco brothers decide to build their dream luxury hotel

-The colonists were led by George J. Adams, a self-proclaimed prophet, and founder of the New England Church of the Messiah.
+On September 22nd, 1866, a group of 40 American families arrived to the shores of Jaffa, bringing with them supplies, agricultural equipment and pre-fabricated wooden homes, just like the ones left behind in their home state of Maine.
+The colonists were led by George J. Adams, a self-proclaimed prophet and founder of the New England Church of the Messiah.
 The group arrived in Palestine with a mission to prepare the land for the second coming, as detailed in the Church’s scriptures.
-Among these early colonists were two brothers, John and George Drisco, who unlike their fellow colonists who turned to farming, decided they wanted to build a hotel.
+Among these early colonists were two brothers, John and George Drisco.
+Unlike their fellow colonists who had turned to farming, the brothers decided to build a hotel.

 Templar Ernst Hardegg buys the hotel, branding it the ‘Jerusalem hotel’

 The brothers were not suited to the life of a colonist, and after a few years had no choice but to sell the property to Ernst Hardegg, a Templar hotelier who bought both the hotel and the neighboring property.
 He re-named it as the Jerusalem Hotel, given its primary function as a stop for those docking in the Port of Jaffa, on their pilgrimage to Jerusalem.

 The Hotel became one of the most prestigious hotels in the region